bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 Once everything checks out and your breadboard tests are successful, you can begin to put the pressure case together.

 #### Switch/Purge End Cap Preparation
 Select one end cap and flange as your switch/purge end cap.
 Connect them together with the six M2 screws.
 Don't worry about installing the o-ring just yet.
-Once connected, use sandpaper to prepar the inner surface of the flange and end cap.
+Once connected, use sandpaper to prepare the inner surface of the flange and end cap.
+After preparing the end cap, clean each surface with isopropyl alcohol.

+[Picture of prepared end cap here.]

+Remove the face plate from the flange.
+Install the switch and pressure